 Despite foods being needed to survive, certain foods carry the stereotype of being either "for adults" or "for children".
-To see an adult eat foods "for children" would make him look child-like or, at worst, reveal him as a Manchild.
+To see an adult eat foods "for children" would make them look child-like or, at worst, reveal them as a Manchild.
 On a flip side, liking "mature" foods is often a sign of an Adorably Precocious Child.

 This often comes down to marketing.
 A major example is cereal.
 Many breakfast cereals (especially in America), with their wacky mascots and loads of sugar, are aimed at kids.
 The more generic, healthy, or "boring" ones are marketed at either adults or families in general.